Subject Knowledge Enhancement (SKE)

 The Institute had an opportunity to observe the courses closely through its Gatsby funded mentoring project.

-The courses have provided a very valuable route into physics ITE for well over 100 participants a year, who did not have recent or relevant physics qualifications.
+The courses have provided a very valuable route into physics ITE for well over 100 participants who did not have recent or relevant physics qualifications.

 Typical participants have had qualifications such as marine biology, engineering or psychology.

 Research evidence on the pilot courses showed that the teaching and subject related skills demonstrated by the participants was very similar to that of physics graduates by the end of the ITE course.